-Listing 5: Operations settings in the WFS config.xml file.
+Listing 4: Operations settings in the WFS config.xml file.

+The <requestEncoding> element determines whether the WFS shall support XMLencoded and/or KVP-encoded requests.
+The desired method is chosen using the <method> child element that accepts the values "KVP", "XML" and "KVP+XML" (default: KVP+XML).
 When setting the <useXMLValidation> child element to true, all XML encoded operation requests sent to the WFS are first validated against the WFS and CityGML XML schemas.
 Requests that violate the schemas are not processed but instead a corresponding error message is sent back to the client.
 Although XML validation might take some milliseconds, it is highly recommended to always set this option to true to avoid unexpected failures due to XML issues.

 With this version of the WFS interface, the only operation that can be further configured is the <GetFeature> operation.
-You can actually choose the available output formats that can be used in encoding the response to the client.
+You can choose the available output formats that can be used in encoding the response to the client.
 The value "application/gml+xml; version=3.1" is the default and basically means that the response to a GetFeature operation will be purely XML-encoded (using CityGML as encoding format with the version specified in the feature type settings, cf. chapter 7.3.3).
-In addition, the WFS can advertise the output format "GML3.1+GZIP".
-In this case, the response is additionally compressed using GZIP.
-Since CityGML data quickly grows in size, an additional GZIP compression helps in reducing the amount of data to be sent over the network.
-So it is strongly recommended that the WFS offers this additional output format.
+In addition, the WFS can advertise the output format "application/json".
+In this case, the response is delivered in CityJSON format.8 CityJSON is a JSON-based encoding of a subset of the CityGML data model.
+The 3DCityDB WFS supports version 0.6 of CityJSON.
+Note that the format is still under development.

 Note: The WFS can only advertise the different output formats in the capabilities document.
-It is up to the client though to actually choose one of these output formats when requesting feature data from the WFS.
+It is up to the client though to choose one of these output formats when requesting feature data from the WFS.